 On June 4, 2022, the Board of Directors of the Company approved a strategic plan to prioritize and focus its resources on its ongoing enitociclib clinical studies for double-hit diffuse large B-cell lymphoma and chronic lymphocytic leukemia and its next generation bioconjugation platform and streamline and realign its resources to support these prioritized studies.
-This plan includes a reduction of the Company's full-time employees by 33% and other cost reduction measures.
-Affected employees have been offered separation benefits, including severance payments, payments to cover premiums for continuation of healthcare coverage for a limited period and in some cases vesting acceleration on certain outstanding stock options.
+This plan included a reduction of the Company's full-time employees by 33% and other cost reduction measures.
+Affected employees were offered separation benefits, including severance payments, payments to cover premiums for continuation of healthcare coverage for a limited period and in some cases vesting acceleration on certain outstanding stock options.

-We expect to incur up to approximately \$2.5 million of severance and related expenses during 2022, of which approximately \$1.2 million has been incurred through June 30, 2022.
-The estimate of the costs that the Company expects to incur, and the timing of such costs, are subject to a number of assumptions and actual results may differ.
+We have incurred approximately \$2.5 million of severance and related expenses during 2022, which includes approximately \$0.5 million of stockbased compensation expense related to the acceleration of stock options to certain affected employees.
 The Company may also incur other charges or cash expenditures not currently contemplated due to events that may occur as a result of, or associated with, the strategic plan.

-The activity in the accrued restructuring balance, included within accrued expenses on the condensed consolidated balance sheet, was as follows for the three and six months ended June 30, 2022 (in thousands):
+The activity in the accrued restructuring balance, included within accrued expenses on the condensed consolidated balance sheet, was as follows for the nine months ended September 30, 2022 (in thousands):

+Destau stanie s Restructuring liabilities at

-Restructuring Restructuring liabilities at liabilities at December 31, 2021 Charges Cash payments June 30, 2022 Workforce reduction \$ \$1,159 \$ (528) \$ 631
+Restructuring liabilities at September 30,

+December 31, 2021 Charges Cash payments 2022

+Workforce reduction \$ \$2,022 \$ (2,022) \$